thefridge111/super-duper-dollop/README.md

 - [Registry Keys](./Registry.ps1) - Adds registry keys for a variety of threats
 - [TimeStomp](./TimeStompFiles.ps1) - 'TimeStomps' a number of files
 - [Share](./Share.ps1) - Script that provides different options to manipulate a share drive
+- [Fake Backup files](./CreateDummyStorage.ps1) - Creates a number of random files to simulate backups

 ## How to Use
 The entire repository will be needed on the specific host to run.
 This is as a result of the utility functions required by some of the scripts.